Exploring Student-AI Interactions in Vibe Coding: Results

-\textbf{\textit{Engaging with Code/log.}} Among the rare cases where students engaged with code and logs generated by Replit, an overwhelming 90.37\% of the interactions were reading and interpreting code (n = 122), and the remaining actions were direct edits (9.63\%, n = 13).
+\textbf{\textit{Engaging with Code/log.}} Among the rare cases where students engaged with code and logs generated by Replit, an overwhelming 90.37\% of the interactions were interpreting and reading code (n = 122), and the remaining actions were direct edits (9.63\%, n = 13).
 This strong preference for interpretation over modification suggests that students were often hesitant to alter AI-generated code, likely due to limited familiarity with the underlying implementation.
 The vibe coding workflow may exacerbate this hesitation by distancing students from the logic and structure of AI-generated codebases.
-As one student explained, \textit{“Because so much of it was just done by the LLM, I had a lesser understanding of the codebase --- rather than what I would do on my own, where I know what each line does.”} We further expand and compare \textit{Engaging with Code/log} behaviors in Section~\ref{subsec:rq2}.
+As one student explained, \textit{“Because so much of it was just done by the LLM, I had a lesser understanding of the codebase --- rather than what I would do on my own, where I know what each line does”} (SWE\_6, interview).